-Resident Trapping License \$36.00
+Resident Trapping License \$41.60

 Non-Resident Trapping License

-Resident Youth Trapping License
+Resident Youth Trapping License \$18.50

-Fur Dealer's License \$180.00
+Fur Dealer's License \$200.00

+Application Fee (If purchased through Olympia office) \$105.00

-Trapping and Fur Dealer's licenses are available only at the Washington Department of Fish and Wildlife (WDFW) Olympia headquarters office (in person or by mail).
+Trapping and Fur Dealer's licenses are available at the Washington Department of Fish and Wildlife (WDFW) Olympia headquarters office (in person or by mail) and at all WDFW license dealers.
 A trapping license is valid from April 1 to March 31 of the next year.